Algorithm characterizations: 2006: Sipser's assertion and his three levels of description

 With regard to a "description language" for algorithms Sipser finishes the job that Stone and Boolos-Burgess-Jeffrey started (boldface added).
 He offers us three levels of description of Turing machine algorithms (p.
 157):

 High-level description: "wherein we use ... prose to describe an algorithm, ignoring the implementation details.
 At this level we do not need to mention how the machine manages its tape or head."

 Implementation description: "in which we use ... prose to describe the way that the Turing machine moves its head and the way that it stores data on its tape.
 At this level we do not give details of states or transition function."

 Formal description: "... the lowest, most detailed, level of description... that spells out in full the Turing machine's states, transition function, and so on."

 2011: Yanofsky

 In Yanofsky (2011) an algorithm is defined to be the set of programs that implement that algorithm: the set of all programs is partitioned into equivalence classes.
 Although the set of programs does not form a category, the set of algorithms form a category with extra structure.
 The conditions that describe when two programs are equivalent turn out to be coherence relations which give the extra structure to the category of algorithms.

-2024: Seiller

-In Seiller (2024) an algorithm is defined as an edge-labelled graph, together with an interpretation of labels as maps in an abstract data structure.
-This definition is given together with a formal definition of programs (and models of computation), allowing to formally define the notion of implementation, that is when a program implements an algorithm.
-The notion of algorithm thus obtained avoids some known issues, and is understood as a specification of some kind.
-In particular, a given program can (and in fact, always do) implement several algorithms.
-Another important feature of the approach is that it takes into account the fact that a given algorithm can be implemented in different (and possibly unrelated) computational models.